-Older drivers are "under-represented" in crashes involving loss of control or collisions due to speeding, risky overtaking or driving under the influence of alcohol [43][45][46][75][81].
-This suggests that they are more aware of the risks that are associated with speeding and driving under the influence of alcohol, and are also more willing to avoid these kinds of risk-taking behavior (see also behavioral adaptation).
+Older drivers are under-represented in crashes involving loss of control, speeding, risky overtaking or driving under the influence of alcohol (Hakamies-Blomqvist, 1993, 1994b, 2003; McGwin & Brown, 1999; OECD 2001).
+This suggests that they are more aware of the risks associated with speeding and drinking and driving, and are more willing to avoid these kinds of risk-taking behaviour (see also Section 3.2 on Behavioural adaptation).

-1.4 Role of annual mileage
+2.4 Role of annual mileage

-Older drivers typically drive a shorter distance per trip and hence have lower accumulated driving distances per year.
-In general, drivers traveling more kilometres have reduced crash rates per kilometre compared to those driving fewer kilometres.
-Therefore, the low mileage of older drivers may exaggerate older driver risk per kilometre estimates [58].
-Several studies, using data from different countries, have tested this hypothesis [49][38][56][64].
-They all found that when driver groups were matched for yearly mileage, age-related increases in crash rates per km disappeared.
+Older drivers typically drive a shorter distance per trip and hence have lower annual accumulated driving distances.
+In general, drivers travelling more kilometres have reduced crash rates per kilometre compared to those driving fewer kilometres.
+Therefore, the low mileage of older drivers may exaggerate older driver risk per kilometre estimates (Janke, 1991).
+Several studies, using data from different countries, have tested this hypothesis (Hakamies-Blomqvist, Raitanen & O'Neill, 2002; Fontaine, 2003; Holte, 2005; Langford, Methorst & Hakamies-Blomqvist, 2006).
+They all found that when driver groups were matched for annual mileage, age-related increases in crash rates per kilometre travelled disappeared.
 That is, older drivers with an average or high annual mileage have crash rates that are comparable to those of younger adult drivers with the same annual mileage.
-Only drivers with a low annual mileage have more crashes per million driver kilometres, but this goes for younger drivers as well as for older drivers.
+Only drivers with a low annual mileage have more crashes per million driver kilometres, but this is the case for younger drivers as well as for older drivers.

-Crash rates can also be biased by the type of roads typically traveled by older drivers.
-Many avoid driving on motorways (with interchanges), the safest types of roads, and tend to drive on streets with intersections, which are, by their very nature, less safe and have more crashes [58].
-Hence, older drivers' risk estimates based on injuries or fatalities per mile driven will be overestimated when compared to those of younger drivers with higher yearly mileage on safer roads [81].
+Crash rates can also be biased by the type of roads typically travelled by older drivers.
+Many avoid driving on motorways, the safest types of roads, and tend to drive on streets with intersections, which are, by their very nature, less safe and where more crashes occur (Janke, 1991).
+Hence, older drivers' risk estimates based on injuries or fatalities per distance driven will be overestimated when compared to those of younger drivers with higher annual mileage on safer roads (OECD, 2001).

-2. Functional limitations and physical vulnerability
+3 Functional limitations and physical vulnerability

-The road safety of older road users is to a large extent determined by two factors: functional limitations and physical vulnerability.
+The road safety of older road users is to a large extent determined by functional limitations and physical vulnerability.
 Both factors contribute to the relatively high fatality rate as a result of crashes among older road users.
 Functional limitations can increase crash risk, whereas a higher physical vulnerability increases injury severity.
-Functional limitations and age related disorders do not automatically lead to unsafe traffic behavior.
+Functional limitations and age-related disorders do not automatically lead to unsafe traffic behaviour.
 Other characteristics of older road users can prevent safety problems.
-Among these are the insight into one's own limitations, driving experience, and compensation behavior such as driving when the roads are less busy or when it is daytime and dry.
+Among these are the insight into one's own limitations, driving experience, and compensation behaviour such as driving when the roads are less busy or when it is daytime and dry.

-2.1 Functional limitations, diseases and medication
+3.1 Functional limitations, diseases and medication